dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 Deployments across Multiple Cloud Infrastracture and Cancellations will result in ingress `Subscription Fees`.
 Make sure to `add/modify/cancel a valid Payment Method across CIS Administrator Dashboard`, AWS Marketplace (aws Console) or Azure Marketplace.
 If you are planning on securing an `Apple OSx device (On-prem / for Cloud)` - You can `seek support from your CIS Account Manager` regarding `LTS and Apple Developer Support`.

+The following settings apply to mostly any smartphone or cellular device connecting to a mobile network in India.

+`Settings` - `Connections` - `Mobile Networks` - `Network Operators` - Disable Select Automatically and Search for Your Sim Provider - `Choose Reliance Jio`

+Set `Network Mode` (Manual - Disable Select Automatically) If `Reliance` - `5G or LTE` (Disable Others)
+If `Vodafone` - `LTE/3G/2G` (Select Automatically) or LTE If `Airtel` - `LTE/3G/2G` (Select Automatically) or LTE if available

+You can `create a new APN Profile` by navigating to `Settings` - `Connections` - `Mobile Networks` - `Access Point Names (APN)` - Make sure to select it after settings are applied on your end.

+Access Point Names (APN Settings)
+Settings for Reliance Jio
+`Name` - Jio 4G (You can give it a relevant name of choice) `APN` - `jionet`
+(`Proxy`, `Port`, `Username`, `Password`, `Server`, `MMSC`, `Multimedia Message Proxy`, `Multimedia Message Port`) - `Not Set`
+`MCC` - `405`
+`MNC` - `874`
+`Authentication` - `CHAP`
+`APN Type` - Enter `default,xcap,supl`
+`APN Protocol` - `IPV4`
+`APN Roaming Protocol` - `IPV4`
+`Bearer` - `LTE`
+`Mobile Virtual Network Operator Type` -
+(Set Any One)
+- If `SPN`
+Mobile Virtual Network Operator Value - `Jio`
+- If `IMSI`
+Mobile Virtual Network Operator Value - `405874x`
+- If `GID`
+Mobile Virtual Network Operator Value - `FFFFFFFFFFFFFFFFFFFF`

+Click on the three dot menu on the right and select `Save`.

+For `Video KYC`, these settings remain as stated above. `Kindly do not approve telecallers claiming to revoke the above settings.
+These are cellular network settings fetched for servicing data plans on your smartphone.`

+These are configuration settings sent over SMS via Carrier Network on SIM insert but the options are not enabled as set above.
+Data Services should be fully compliant for banking channels, communications and others.

+You can confirm these settings are successfully set by navigating to `Settings` - `About Phone` - `Status Information` - `Sim Card Status`.

+`Quick note for IPV6` - Browsing data can be made possible, but unfortunately, many mobile applications do not support IPV6.
+This is mostly because Mobile App Developers do not enable (inbound/outbound) traffic to be served over IPV6 Protocol when deploying apps via Network Interface.

+For `dual sim`, SIM1 will be applied for the above settings, SIM2 will have LTE or 3G automatically set as the values are not passed to SIM2.

+Users on Xiaomi and Apple iOS are unable to save the APN after creating it, and the default setting is set, over again.
+You can individually select and enable as many options as possible from above to save the APN Profile as intended.

+Network Carriers are selectively deploying Reliance Jio LTE and Reliance Jio to allow clients to migrate network applications to IPV6 sub-net NAT on pushback request.
+The redundancy change would take a while to come in effect though.

 [Subscribe to future updates to this repo by click here](https://github.com/dravasp/ccavenuepaymentgatewaymagentoseamless/commits.atom) - View .atom RSS file to import to Thunderbird